 Documented and verified skills and experience in paddling, poling, lining and carrying canoes, along with the woods skills of life on the trail.
-Part of the Wilderness Canoe Expedition Semester.
+Part of the Professional Canoe Guide Training Course.

 The French had the term voyageur to refer to the men who canoed through the wilderness during the fur trade.
 It’s a great word, but it’s a bit overused these days.
 However, according to the book The People Of New France by Allan Greer,